 Help Emory SCDP create educational materials that are up-to-date with the rapid change of safety policy around COVID-19.
 Reach as many hospital staff with their educational materials and flatten the curve for COVID-19 infection rate.
-Create medically accurate material, all without extensive review from the SMEs who are already overbooked with hospitalized COVID patients.
+Create medically accurate material, all without extensive content accuracy review from the HCPs who are already overbooked with hospitalized COVID patients.

 "Mao’s team is extremely organized, creative, and efficient.
 They worked with our team for over a year on high-impact projects during our rapid response to the pandemic.
 Mao is a capable leader and dedicated teammate.
 Her team brings energy and drive to every project they work on." - Michael Konomos, Emory University